-The Tre Cime (2,999 m; Drei Zinnen in German) are one of the most renowned places of the Dolomites, and one of its most iconic symbols – possibly because the three famous jagged peaks dominate the surrounding landscape, and are an unmistakable landmark that can be seen from miles afar (above, the 'classic' view of the Tre Cime; while below, the three peaks as seen from the well-known 'gap' in the Landro/Hölensteintal valley).
+The Tre Cime di Lavaredo (2,999 m; Drei Zinnen in German) are one of the most renowned places of the Dolomites, and one of its most iconic symbols – possibly because the three famous jagged peaks dominate the surrounding landscape, and are an unmistakable landmark that can be seen from miles afar (above, the classic view of the Tre Cime; while below, the three peaks as seen from the well-known gap in the val di Landro/Hölensteintal valley).

 What is quite unique about these peaks is the fact that their majestic shapes are completely isolated on all sides, so that more than other mountains they retain that sense of uniqueness and of individuality that is so typical of the Dolomites: this aspect is taken here to the extreme in the most striking way.